 There are a lot of coolers out there that all claim to be the best cooler.
 Two of the most popular brands are Pelican and Yeti, but do you know why one is more favorable over the other?
 Here is the true breakdown in the battle of which is best, Pelican vs Yeti.
 Performance results from our Five Day Ice Challenge, Ultimate Ice Challenge & Pelican Ice Challenge right below comparison table.
-[Our Videos below].
+[Our Video Tests below].